top of page

 Director Bio

 lori lozinski is an award-winning Vancouver-based filmmaker and the President of Violator Films Inc, an independent production company that has been telling maverick stories since 2007.
 She is recognized for producing socially conscious, character-driven stories with female creatives.
 In 2020, lori wrote and directed the short documentary The Pilgrimage for CBC Gem.
-Recent producing collaborations include the feature documentary Kímmapiyiipitssini: The Meaning of Empathy (world premiere at Hot Docs 2021; CSA for best feature documentary); the Canada/Norway co-produced feature The Body Remembers When the World Broke Open (world premiere at Berlinale 2019; Rogers Best Canadian Film Award; CSAs for best cinematography, direction and original screenplay); the feature film Sugar Daddy (CSAs for best original song and supporting actor); the documentary RETAKE ; the feature film Once There Was a Winter; and, as executive producer, the feature film Never Steady, Never Still. lori is an alumna of the Canadian Film Centre, Trans Atlantic Partners, Women in the Director’s Chair and the Rotterdam Lab, and was nominated for the 2019 and 2020 CMPA Indiescreen Established Producer Awards.
+Recent producing collaborations include the feature documentary Kímmapiyiipitssini: The Meaning of Empathy (world premiere at Hot Docs 2021; CSA for best feature documentary); the Canada/Norway co-produced feature The Body Remembers When the World Broke Open (world premiere at Berlinale 2019; Rogers Best Canadian Film Award; CSAs for best cinematography, direction and original screenplay)the feature film Sugar Daddy (CSAs for best original song and supporting actor); the documentary RETAKE ; the feature film Once There Was a Winter; and, as executive producer, the feature film Never Steady, Never Still. lori is an alumna of the Canadian Film Centre, Trans Atlantic Partners, Women in the Director’s Chair and the Rotterdam Lab, and was nominated for the 2019 and 2020 CMPA Indiescreen Established Producer Awards.

 CREDITS